angelajc123/chordify-frontend/src/api/api-spec.md

 # API Specification: ProgressionBuilder Concept

-**Purpose:** Allows users to create, modify, and manage musical chord progressions.
+**Purpose:** Manage the creation, modification, and deletion of chord progressions, including their structure and individual chords.

 ---